rtzeng/processMemChk/README.md

 Testing the Scripts
 -------------------

+A descending sort of the RSS values from the ps command results in the process that has the highest memory usage.
+Therefore the scripts don't need to loop through each process against the low/high limits.
+A script was used to test with various low and high values and few bugs were identified and corrected.
-A script was used to test with various values for high and low and few bugs were identified and corrected.
-The output of the test script unfortunately is cryptic unless understand and go through what each command is checking.
+The output of the test script unfortunately is cryptic unless you go through what each command is checking.
 In addition to testing values, a speed test was conducted between the BASH and python script.
 The python script is approximately 40% faster than the BASH script.
 A sample of the time it takes to run each script is given below:

        BASH timed run:
              [rtzeng@hills processMemChk]$ time ./check_proc_mem.sh